Magical, unique no words can fully do justice to Venice, the most serene of cities.

 The boat trip to the islands is an experience in itself.
 We go past the cemetery island of St Michele and on to Murano – a miniature Venice and famed world-wide for its glass.
-We visit a glass factory and see master craftsmen at work perhaps creating flower heads complete with coloured petals as parts of a chandelier.
+We visit a glass factory and see master craftsmen at work perhaps creating flower heads complete with coloured petals as parts of a chandelier or glass blowing hollow components.
 In the show rooms and the shops along the quay you can marvel at the intricate designs, the range of colours, traditional designs and the very modern too.
 It is possible to visit the glass museum to learn about the history of glass making and see glass ware from different periods – both the every-day and the luxurious.
 The Basilica of SS Maria and Donato is well worth visiting.
 It has a fine exterior and a very special mosaic and paved floor which underwent a major preservation scheme.
-Moving on by boat to Torcello, once more important than Venice but now almost deserted, we can visit the empty Cathedral with its Byzantine mosaics and the adjacent Byzantine church of Santa Fosca.
-There is also a small museum.
-A short boat ride takes us to Burano the home of lace making.
+Moving on by boat takes us to Burano the home of lace making.
 You may see ladies in shops hand making needle lace and the museum has displays of lacework as well as explaining its history.
 The houses in Burano are multi-coloured so some people just enjoy wandering the streets and canals.
-Finally we take the vaporetto back across the lagoon to Venice and the Lido.
+Taking the shuttle boat service we make the 5 minute crossing to Torcello, once more important than Venice but now almost deserted, we can visit the empty Cathedral with its Byzantine mosaics and the adjacent Byzantine church of Santa Fosca.
+There is also a small museum.
+Using the shuttle we return to Burano and finally we take the vaporetto back across the lagoon to Venice and the Lido.

-Possibilities include an early morning visit to the Rialto markets, the Doges Palace, the Clock Tower, the Piazza San Marco campanile, the Correr Museum with historical collections, art gallery and the ornate formal rooms of the Library and special exhibitions, Jewish Museum and Synagogue visit, The Scuola San Rocco almost entirely painted by Tintoretto, The Guggenheim Museum, The Accademia Art Gallery, Ca’ Rezzonico, a rich merchants house with 18th C interiors and art, visiting other churches, chilling out at the hotel or in the quieter parts of Venice.
+Possibilities include an early morning visit to the Rialto markets, Marciano Museum within St Mark’s Basilica which gives access to internal and external views from the upper galleries and the original quadriga of 4 bronze horses, the Doges Palace, the Clock Tower, the Piazza San Marco campanile, the Correr Museum with historical collections, art gallery and the ornate formal rooms of the Library and special exhibitions, Jewish Museum and Synagogue visit, The Scuola San Rocco almost entirely painted by Tintoretto, The Guggenheim Museum, The Accademia Art Gallery, Ca’ Rezzonico, a rich merchants house with 18th C interiors and art, visiting other churches, chilling out at the hotel or in the quieter parts of Venice.